iSuperstar/dll4shell/README.md

+# I will be modifying the templates for further defense evasion @iSuperstar

 ### C++ shellcode launcher

 A collection of DLL wrappers around various shellcode injection and obfuscation techniques.
 Based on the [charlotte](https://github.com/9emin1/charlotte) tool.